arnbme/nyckelharpa/README.md

 4. Rule settings
 What kind of device do you want to use: select Contact Sensor<br />
-Select Contact Sensors: check Keypad devices using user provided Keypad Driver, click Update<br />
+Select Contact Sensors: *check the Keypad Devices using user provided Centralitex Keypad Driver*, click Update<br />
 What do you want to monitor?: Set Sensor Opens on/true<br />
 Set Alerts for Text, Audio, Siren and Lights<br />
 Click the "Arm This Rule" button<br />
 Click Done

+5. Do a Panic test: Press the Iris keypad's Panic button, on Centralite V3 simultaneously press both "Police Icon" buttons,  or enter a Panic pin number on Centralite / UEI, or on Iris: enter Panic Pin then Off (Partial and On work but not recommended)

+6. The Panic Alert may be stopped by entering a valid user pin on Centralite / UEI, or a valid pin and OFF on an Iris; or the "Cancel Alerts" button from HE App HSM options

 [:arrow_up_small: Back to top](#top)
 <a name="testing"></a>